 Your newly launched or redesigned website is wonderful, but you need to give customers something more.
 The purpose of your website is to mark your presence on the Web, get your business found in search engines and tell people who you are so they can contact you.
 But once they become your customer, they expect to find out what is going on with your business on a regular basis.
 A blog is the best platform for those types of announcements.
 You may ask, “Engagement and updating people – isn’t that what social media is for?”
 Absolutely.
 That brings us to the third reason you need a blog.

 Blogging supports your social media efforts, and vice versa.

 If you are on Facebook, Twitter, LinkedIn and Google, you need as much content as possible at your fingertips so that you can share it and get people to your website.
 You company blog fills at least some of the demand for content to share on those social networks, especially the demand for links that point back to your site (this helps your search engine optimization, too).
 Without a blog, you are much less relevant on social media.
 But with a blog and social media, your business is unstoppable!

 To learn more about starting a company blog, contact Ignite today.

-Ignite Security Marketing is a dedicated team of industry professionals providing inbound marketing for security companies.
+Ignite Marketing Group is a dedicated team of industry professionals providing inbound marketing for security companies.
 Our clients range from SDM 100 corporations to family owned SMB’s, Central Stations and Guard Companies nationwide.